Royal Botanic Gardens, Kew

 Despite this, 25% of the world's plant species are at risk of extinction in the wild.
 Kew's Millennium Seed Bank Partnership aims to save plants worldwide with a focus on those most at risk and most useful – in farming, horticulture, medicine, forestry or underpinning economic activities.
 Placing seeds in deep-freeze storage keeps them alive for centuries, meaning that Kew can prevent plants from going extinct and support their reintroduction.

-Together with partner seed banks around the world, Kew have already safeguarded over 30,000 plant species, and hope to raise this to 75,000 species by 2020.
+Together with partner seed banks around the world, Kew have safeguarded over 40,000 plant species with over 2.3 billion seeds stored in the Millennium Seed Bank